breuerfelix/king-bot/README.md

 4.  download chromedriver for your system
     1.  [get chromederiver](http://chromedriver.chromium.org)
     2.  move to `assets/` folder
-    3.  edit chromedriver path in `start.py` line 7 _(optinal)_
+    3.  edit chromedriver path in `start.py` _(optinal)_
-        1.  `chromedriverPath = 'enter path here'`
+        1.  `chrome_driver_path = 'enter path here'`
+5.  edit `start.py`
+    1.  place the actions your bot should do at the end
+        1.  read documentation for this
+        2.  read `sample_start.py` to get an impression
-5.  store your login credentials _(optional)_
+6.  insert your credentials _(optional)_
-    1.  **you don't want to store them into a file? or login manually?**
+    1.  **you don't want to provide them? just login manually!**
         1.  _see chapter start options!_
     2.  create file named `credentials.txt` in `assets/` folder
     3.  write your email and password like following
     4.  `test@gmail.com;my_password`
     5.  save the file
-6.  edit `start.py`
-    1.  edit your gameworld in line 8 `world = 'COM4'`
-        1.  make sure to use uppercase!
-        2.  you can also provide the world via argument - see chapter start options
-    2.  place the actions your bot have to do at the end
-        1.  read documentation for this
 7.  execute in console:
     1.  `python3 start.py`
     2.  read documentation for options like remote browser or headless browsing

 # documentation

 the first code snippet in each section always shows some example implementation of the action you want to perform.
+this snipped is followed by a short description for all parameters given to the method.

 ## specify the bot